-Our officers, directors and their affiliated entities, and other holders of 5% or more of our outstanding capital stock, together beneficially owned approximately 45.17% of the outstanding shares of our common stock as of March 13, 2000.
-As a result, such persons will have the ability to elect our board of directors and to determine the outcome of corporate actions requiring stockholder approval, irrespective of how other of our stockholders may vote.
+Our officers, directors and their affiliated entities, and other holders of 5% or more of our outstanding capital stock, together beneficially owned approximately 45.17% of the outstanding shares of our common stock as of December 31, 1999.
+As a result, these persons will strongly influence the composition of our board of directors and the outcome of corporate actions requiring stockholder approval, irrespective of how other of our stockholders may vote.
 This concentration of ownership may have the effect of delaying or preventing a change in control of us which may be favored by a majority of the remaining stockholders, or cause a change of control not favored by our other stockholders.